What is Cash on Cash Return?

 Cash on cash return is a simple financial metric that allows the assessment of cash flows from a company’s income-generating assets.
 The ratio is primarily used in commercial real estate transactions.
 In the real estate industry, the cash on cash return is sometimes referred to as the cash yield on a property investment.

-This financial metric is particularly significant in the commercial real estate industry because of the nature of the transactions in the industry.
+The financial metric is particularly significant in the commercial real estate industry because of the nature of the transactions in the industry.
 In most cases, investments in properties are carried out using a large amount of debt.
 Therefore, the return on investment (ROI) calculation loses its relevance because it accounts for all the money invested, including debt.

-On the contrary, cash on cash return excludes debt and evaluates only the actual cash amount invested.
+In contrast, cash on cash return excludes debt and evaluates only the actual cash amount invested.
 In such a scenario, an investor can obtain a more precise performance of his investment.

 CFI’s Financial Analysis Fundamentals Course teaches you how to use ratios from the financial statements for financial analysis.